 5. Keep Yourself Busy

-Make sure there are plenty of activities you enjoy at your disposal that help you avoid alcohol consumption.
+Make sure there are plenty of activities you enjoy to help you avoid alcohol.
 Busy people are less tempted to drink.

 6. Stay Hydrated

 Alcohol shakes are reduced when you flush the toxins out of your system.
 Staying hydrated also helps you feel better, sleep better, and feel full without consuming too many calories.

 You’ll also want to eliminate foods and beverages that make you feel jittery.
 Caffeine is one of those substances.

 Caffeine can make you feel shaky even if your body isn't reacting to a lack of alcohol.